A Focus on Cellular Therapies.png

-Join SITC and a panel of experts for an afternoon of in-depth education on all aspects of cellular therapies & T cell engagers.
-Free for healthcare professionals, students, patients and patient advocates.
+Join SITC and a panel of experts for an afternoon of in-depth education on all aspects of cellular therapies, including CAR T cell, T cell receptor (TCR), and TIL therapies.
+FREE for healthcare professionals, students, patients and patient advocates.

 Program Organizers